ninja7v/15-Puzzle/README.md

 Now it is your turn to break records !

-Thank you for playing my 15 Puzzle 🙂
+Thank you for playing 15 Puzzle 🙂

 > Just solve !